-In the gallery below you will find a variety of different types of campus tours to explore.
+In the video gallery below these, you will find a variety of different types of campus tours to explore.
 CDNIS in Hong Kong chose to use a combination where both the Head of School and a divisional head leads the tour.
+If you would like to see how CDNIS used the tour on their website, please click here.
 The GIIS tour is guided by a professional voice over.
 The OWIS tour is led by the person that actually leads the in-person tours normally – and her confidence and lovely personality give the tour a special vibe.
 The AES tour is part of their New Family Orientation where the viewer has a chance to hear from many members of their community.
 They chose the unique option of having their tour led by students.

 We hope these examples give you ideas of ways you can structure your own virtual campus tours.
 Please contact us for more information and ideas.
 Soon, we will be combining this type of tour with a new format 360 tour – and even adding in-tour zoom conferencing for a “live tour” experience!
 Watch this space.